Dixit-Pathak/data-science-hands-on/README.md

 kerasnotebook.ipynb   : Keras is a high-level neural networks API, written in Python, that runs on top of other deep learning tools such as TensorFlow.
 This module uses Keras to build a neural network that scores text, such as user reviews for sentiment.

+MNIST CNN demo.ipynb    : Leveraging a Convolutional Neural Network (CNN) to classify handwritten digits using the MNIST data set using the Keras module on top of TensorFlow.